 Although many of these health issues may not be directly in the locus of our control as parents or citizens, having this nationwide data can serve as a platform to start a dialogue with our children and others.
 Ranking the prevalence of specific health concerns is also a first step towards coming up with a multipronged approach to address each concern.

-In terms of 'controlling your controllables' as a parent, the authors of the Mott Report offer some tangible advice on a variety of things parents can do to prevent common illnesses and to keep your children as safe as possible.
+In terms of 'controlling your controllables' as a parent, the authors of the Mott Report offer some tangible advice on a variety of things parents can do to prevent common illnesses and to keep their children as safe as possible.
 These include making sure children stay up to date on their immunizations, facilitating regular physical activity, healthier eating, teaching online safety skills, using car seats/boosters/seatbelts, and wearing a helmet whenever riding a bicycle.

 Clearly, just about everybody is concerned about internet safety and cybersecurity.
-Along with issues of cyberbullying and online predators, excessive social media usage has been linked to increased risk of perceived social isolation and loneliness for people of all ages.
+Along with issues of cyberbullying and online predators, excessive social media usage has been linked to an increased risk of perceived social isolation and loneliness for people of all ages.

-I know from personal experience that monitoring my daughter's online activity is tricky business.
+I know from personal experience that monitoring my daughter's online activity is a tricky business.
 (She's more tech-savvy than I am and can be very sneaky.)
 That said, this report has inspired me to up my game and make sure that I do everything in my power to keep my daughter psychologically and physically safe in the Wild West of cyberspace.

-In a statement, Gary Freed , professor at the Children Health Evaluation and Research Center (CHEAR) and co-director of the Mott Poll advised: "Adults across the country recognized bullying, including cyberbullying, as the leading health problem for U.S. children.
+In a statement, Gary Freed, professor at the Children Health Evaluation and Research Center (CHEAR) and co-director of the Mott Poll advised: "Adults across the country recognized bullying, including cyberbullying, as the leading health problem for U.S. children.
 Parents should regularly discuss internet safety with their children and teens and ways to prevent problems.
 Simple effective strategies may include not providing personal identifying information on social media, chat platforms, or in shared gaming environments."